 Travel

-You make your own flight arrangements from a major airport near you to Dublin airport Ireland.
+You make your own flight arrangements from a major airport near you to Shannon airport Ireland.

 Where ever you are flying from you might need to arrive a day before hand to make the 9:00 am meeting time.